$P$-Schur positive $P$-Grothendieck Polynomials: and multiset tableaux

-$\Psi_k$ will be defined by repetitively applying the following map: Let $T \in MT_{k}(\lambda)$.
+Before we can define $\psi_k$ we need to introduce the following map: Let $T \in MT_{k}(\lambda)$.
 Define $\textit{out}(T)$ as follows: First, in each box of column $k$ circle (one of) the minimum entry(s) from that box.
 Now find (one of) the largest noncircled entry(s) in column $k$ and remove it and \textit{insert} it into the column to the right of the column from which it was removed.
-After this, each time an element is bumped, \textit{insert} it into the next column to the right until some entry is eventually appended to a (possibly empty) column. \textcircled{1} Note the following properties of $\textit{out}$.
+After this, each time an element is bumped, \textit{insert} it into the next column to the right until some entry is eventually appended to a (possibly empty) column.
+Note the following properties of $\textit{out}$.